 For those on stage at the National Spelling Bee this week, it often meant five hours a day memorizing words or studying etymology.
 For the perfectly good, non-bee spellers among us, it might mean they enjoyed reading from an early age.

-But research published this year in the journal Brain
+But research published in 2016 in the journal Brain

 suggests it has something to do with how some people's brains retrieve words -- or don't -- and how we manage to get them out -- or not.